-Quest Priest Deck List Guide (The Witchwood June 2018)
+Quest Priest Deck List Guide (The Boomsday Project October 2018)

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Quest Priest in the Witchwood expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Quest Priest in The Boomsday Project expansion.

 Quest Priest is a slow archetype that uses the Awaken the Makers Quest from the Journey to Un'Goro expansion.
 However, it was not until the Witchwood expansion that the deck became a core part of the meta game at a high level.